 The MyGame Scene

 As mentioned, this scene defines in the init() function the identical content found in the scene file from the previous project.
-In the following, take note of the definition and calls to next() and stop() functions.
+In the following section, take note of the definition and calls to next() and stop() functions.

 Edit my_game.js to import from index.js and the newly defined blue_level.js.
-Note that with Scene class support, you no-longer need to import from the loop module.
+Note that with Scene class support, you no longer need to import from the loop module.

 import engine from "../engine/index.js";